JLarky/strike/README.md

 # Project goals

 - educate people about React Server Components (outside of Next.js/Node/Vercel ecosystem)
+- not to use `react-server-dom-webpack` at all, opting for a simpler (to understand) implementation instead
 - get 10x performance improvement over Next.js for some synthetic use cases

 # Pre-requisites